 If a soft tissue sarcoma is suspected, it's often best to seek care at a medical center that sees many people with this type of cancer.
 Experienced doctors will select the best biopsy technique to ensure proper surgical treatment and planning.
+Options include:

 In the lab, a doctor trained in analyzing body tissues (pathologist) examines the tissue sample for signs of cancer.
 The pathologist also analyzes the sample to understand the type of cancer and to determine whether the cancer is aggressive.